 - Share your successes – Telling a friend about something good that happened to you amplifies its effects.

 - Take time away from your phone – You probably don’t need someone else to tell you that scrolling through Instagram, Facebook, or TikTok isn’t going to make you feel good about yourself.

-Being optimistic is a choice and not necessarily a default mindset.
-But, it’s not too difficult to work on cultivating one.
+Being optimistic is a choice and not necessarily a default.
+But, it’s not too difficult to work on cultivating an optimistic mindset.
 It doesn’t mean ignoring the bad things or glossing over setbacks, but rather focusing on the positive in each situation.
 Sounds impossible?
 Luckily it gets easier with practice.

 - Write down your goals and dreams – The physical act of writing down future positive outcomes and life goals has a number of health benefits.

 - Look for silver linings – There’s often something good in difficult situations; try to hold on to those by asking yourself: